MartinSchobben/PAGES/README.md

 ## Tidy format

 The lazy load datasets are provided in a tidy format.
-Look-up directory `data-raw` for details on the data processing.
+Look-up directory `data-raw` on the Github repository for details on the data processing.

 ``` r
 head(bonenburg)